andyharless/kaggle_comps/README.md

-# kaggle_comps
+# Kaggle Competitions

-My Kaggle Competitions
+For now, this is just a link to [my Kaggle Competitions page](https://www.kaggle.com/aharless/competitions)